microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 ### Mechanics
 The following items are needed as input to the Document Generator:

-- The path(s) to Annotation XML documentation file(s) from your MSBuild.exe output. (`List<string>`)
+- Paths to the Annotation XML documentation files from your MSBuild.exe output. (`List<string>`)
-- The path(s) to DLL(s) that contain(s) the data types referenced in the comments. (`List<string>`)
+- Paths to the Assemblies (DLLs or EXEs) that contain the data types referenced in the comments. (`List<string>`)
-- The version of the OpenAPI document. (`string`) _Note this is not the OpenAPI specification version.
+- Version of the OpenAPI document. (`string`) _Note this is not the OpenAPI specification version.
 This corresponds to the version field of the [Info object](https://github.com/Microsoft/OpenAPI.NET/blob/master/src/Microsoft.OpenApi/Models/OpenApiInfo.cs) in an OpenAPI document._
-- The version of the filter set ([`FilterSetVersion` enum](https://github.com/Microsoft/OpenAPI.NET.CSharpAnnotations/blob/26dd7cc6efc2bb79338b605ed46fa51a83676f2e/src/Microsoft.OpenApi.CSharpAnnotations.DocumentGeneration/FilterSet.cs))
+- Version of the filter set ([`FilterSetVersion` enum](https://github.com/Microsoft/OpenAPI.NET.CSharpAnnotations/blob/26dd7cc6efc2bb79338b605ed46fa51a83676f2e/src/Microsoft.OpenApi.CSharpAnnotations.DocumentGeneration/FilterSet.cs))

 After you've correctly annotated your C# code, you'll need to build your solution and then retrieve the output annotation XML file where MSBuild.exe aggregates the projects comments.
 This file is what this utility will use to convert your comments into an OpenAPI.NET object.
 ![Enable Comment Output](docs/images/vs-enable.png "Output comments from MSBuild.exe")